Osamu Tezuka: Style

 Tezuka is known for his imaginative stories and stylized Japanese adaptations of Western literature.
 Tezuka's "cinematic" page layouts were influenced by Milt Gross' early graphic novel He Done Her Wrong.
 He read this book as a child, and its style characterized many manga artists who followed in Tezuka's footsteps.
-His work, like that of other manga creators, was sometimes gritty and violent.

-A key component of Tezuka’s style is his extensive use of quotations — which include his allusions to popular works and adoptions of trends.
-For instance, he incorporated multiple varieties of depth into one frame — mirroring a breakthrough technique in the realm of Hollywood film: deep-focus cinematography.
-Tezuka’s Metropolis is an exemplar for his use of this technique (as well as the cinematic "pans and close-ups and zooms" that created the illusion of motion in his scenes).
-Nonetheless: Tezuka’s dyadic visual jokes — which involve the arrival of creatures at emotionally-charged scenes — disrupt the tension, reminding the reader of “the framework of fiction” and promoting a safe “mode of identification” with the narrative.
+A key component of Tezuka's style is his extensive use of quotations, which include his allusions to popular works and adoptions of trends.
+For instance, he incorporated multiple varieties of depth into one frame—mirroring a breakthrough technique in the realm of Hollywood film: deep-focus cinematography.
+Tezuka's Metropolis is an exemplar for his use of this technique, as well as for the cinematic "pans and close-ups and zooms" that created the illusion of motion in his scenes.
+Nonetheless: Tezuka's dyadic visual jokes—which involve the arrival of creatures at emotionally-charged scenes—disrupt the tension, reminding the reader of "the framework of fiction" and promoting a safe "mode of identification" with the narrative.

-Tezuka’s quotations of real trends mark a key aspect of his style: adaptation in response to the socio-cultural situation and interests of his audience.
-He involved the “kiss-scene” motif due to its rising popularity in Japanese film.
-Tezuka juxtaposed this with elements more customary to Japan — for instance, the “glorification of self-sacrifice”: instead of the usual happy ending, one or more of his characters would meet their demise but specifically for the sake of others.
-Aside from these borrowed motifs: a signature characteristic of Tezuka’s style is the Star System, which refers to his casting of characters into different roles across a body of comics.
+Tezuka's quotations of real trends mark a key aspect of his style: adaptation in response to the socio-cultural situation and interests of his audience.
+He involved the "kiss-scene" motif due to its rising popularity in Japanese film.
+Tezuka juxtaposed this with elements more customary to Japan, such as the "glorification of self-sacrifice": instead of the usual happy ending, one or more of his characters would meet their demise but specifically for the sake of others.
+Aside from these borrowed motifs, a signature characteristic of Tezuka's style is the Star System, which refers to his casting of characters into different roles across a body of comics.
 His characters were modified to appear in different works, similar to how actors modify their personality and appearance to suit different performances.
 Influenced by film, he created bipartite characters that were constituted by the performer (or the stock character) and the performance (or the role played by the stock character).
 In doing so, Tezuka created space for intertextual history, references and commentary.
-The Star System utilized “the crossover between celebrity, actor and character” and also enabled Tezuka to involve intertextuality.
+The Star System utilized "the crossover between celebrity, actor and character" and also enabled Tezuka to involve intertextuality.

-He invented the distinctive "large eyes" style of Japanese animation, drawing inspiration from Western cartoons and animated films of the time such as Betty Boop, Mickey Mouse, and other Disney movies.
+Tezuka invented the distinctive "large eyes" style of Japanese animation, drawing inspiration from the eyes of the characters of the Takarazuka Revue, as well as from Western cartoon characters such as Betty Boop, Mickey Mouse, and Bambi, and from Disney movies.